Discretization Error Analysis of a High Order Unfitted Space-Time Method for moving domain problems: Abstract

 \section{Abstract}

-We present a numerical analysis of a higher order unfitted space-time Finite Element method applied to a convection-diffusion model problem posed on a moving bulk domain.
-The method uses isoparametric space-time mappings for the geometry approximation of level set domains and has been presented and investigated computationally in [Heimann, Lehrenfeld, Preu\ss{}, SIAM J. Sci.
+{ We present a numerical analysis of a higher order unfitted space-time Finite Element method applied to a convection-diffusion model problem posed on a moving bulk domain.
+The method uses isoparametric space-time mappings for the geometry approximation of level set domains and has been presented and investigated computationally in Heimann, Lehrenfeld, Preu\ss{} (2023, SIAM J. Sci.
 Comp.
-45(2), 2023, B139 - B165].
-Recently, in [Heimann, Lehrenfeld, IMA J. Numer.
-Anal., 2025] error bounds for the geometry approximation have been proven.
-In this paper we prove stability and accuracy including the influence of the geometry approximation.
+45(2), B139 - B165).
+Recently, in Heimann, Lehrenfeld (2025X, IMA J. Numer.
+Anal.) error bounds for the geometry approximation have been proven.
+In this paper we prove stability and accuracy including the influence of the geometry approximation.} \keywords{moving domains, unfitted FEM, isoparametric FEM, space-time, higher order}